lycantropus/RandomCoffin/README.md

 ## How to Run

 To run the problem, you must first compile the java file. for simplicity use your favorite Java IDE.
-After that, you can run the compiled class from your IDE or from a command line interface using the following comands:
+After that, you can run the compiled class from your IDE or from a command line interface using the following commands: